woocommerce/qit-documentation/docs/installation-setup/local-env-setup.md

 ## Key benefits for custom E2E testing

-- **Immediate Feedback:** Quickly run and debug custom tests without waiting for cloud execution.
+- **Immediate feedback:** Quickly run and debug custom tests without waiting for cloud execution.
-- **Isolated Setup:** Each run is clean and reproducible, eliminating confusion about test state or data leftovers.
+- **Isolated setup:** Each run is clean and reproducible, eliminating confusion about test state or data leftovers.
-- **Faster Iteration:** Experiment with new test scenarios and code changes locally before committing to the repository.
+- **Faster iteration:** Experiment with new test scenarios and code changes locally before committing to the repository.

 ## Next steps